hksung/resources/README.md

 ### The long and winding road to collaborate with computer

 Computer is a powerful tool.
 It can process information with incredible speed and accuracy.
-This page includes resources (mostly open-source, but sometimes book) related to machine learning, NLP, and math, which helped me understand computer and its LANGUAGE (i.e., programming language) a bit better.
+This page includes resources (mostly open-source, but sometimes not) related to machine learning, NLP, and math, which helped me understand computer and its LANGUAGE (i.e., programming language) a bit better.
 I went through a lot of trial and error between these lists, but the things I listed here have been all helpful to me!
 Because my first language is **Korean**, some resources are Korean (I marked them **[Korean]**).
 Others are in **English**.
 The list will be updated regularly.

 -------------------
 - Introduction